Brought to you by The Week Magazine

 2. Give your students fake information to fact-check.

-Show your students a website like All About Explorers: Christopher Columbus and ask them to locate information about Christopher Columbus.
+Show your students the website All About Explorers: Christopher Columbus and ask them to locate information about him.
 Students may find that information on this site does not match up with what they know to be true.
 (Was Columbus really born in 1951, like the site says?)
 In this case, the information is actually false.
 Ask your students to discuss the differences between false information and biased information.

 3. Show your students how to cross-check information.